 The Council does not hold an accurate baseline position on the emissions that are generated across the area.
 This will be an area for improvement in our action plan.
-The Department for Business, Energy & Industrial Strategy (BEIS) publishes data that estimates in East Renfrewshire, based on a disaggregation of the UK GHG inventory.
-This data is limited in that it will only reflect improvements made nationally, which won't reflect any local action, or inaction, being taken.
+The Department for Business, Energy & Industrial Strategy (BEIS) publishes data that estimates emissions in East Renfrewshire, based on a disaggregation of the UK GHG inventory.
+This data is limited, in that it will only reflect improvements made nationally, which won't reflect any local action, or inaction, being taken.
 The BEIS data suggests emissions have reduced by 35% (505ktco2e to 391ktco2e) over the period 2005 to 2019 in East Renfrewshire.
 BEIS have made a tool available called 'SCATTER' to help understand area-based emissions.
-A summary of the SCATTER tool calculation for 2019 is shown in Figure 3
+A summary of the SCATTER tool calculation for 2019 is shown in Figure 4.

-Area-wide emissions in East Renfrewshire tCO2e [2019]
+Figure 4- Area-wide emissions for all of East Renfrewshire, 2019